So far you’ve seen how to write Linux bash scripts that do the job without user inputs. Today we will continue our series about Linux bash scripting.

 Check parameters

-That’s why we should an if statement to make sure that they exist.
+That’s why we should use a Linux if statement to make sure that they exist.

 Counting parameters